1979 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Market Activity: 1979-D Half Dollar

 The 1979-S Type 1 DCAM Kennedy Half Dollar has a total mintage of 3,677,175 pieces.
-Its most distinctive characteristic is the smaller, partially filled-in “S” mintmark that appears unclear and blurred, earning it the nickname “Filled S” variety.
-The Type 1’s “S” mintmark features serifs that touch the interior surfaces, making it resemble a solid rectangle or the number “8” with the center loops mostly filled in.
+Its defining feature is the partially filled “S” mint mark, which looks blurry or clogged under magnification — collectors call this the “Filled S” variety.
+The serifs of the “S” touch the interior surfaces, making the letter resemble a solid rectangle or the number “8” with the loops filled in.

-This coin exists exclusively as a proof strike from the San Francisco Mint, exhibiting deep cameo contrast between frosted devices and mirror-like fields.
-In the collector market, PR69-grade Type 1 DCAM specimens are valued at approximately $3.54, making it the more common of the two varieties.
+This coin exists exclusively as a proof strike from the San Francisco Mint.
+All San Francisco 1979 half dollars were proofs — none were made for circulation.
+The DCAM (Deep Cameo) designation means the frosted devices (raised design) contrast sharply against the mirror-like fields.
+In the collector market, PR69-grade Type 1 DCAM specimens are valued at approximately $3.54, making it the more affordable of the two proof varieties.

 1979-S Type1 DCAM Half Dollar Price/Grade Chart